adulau/hack-lu-2019/talks/index.md

 The preso contains plenty of expressive screenshots.

 I researched #FRD as a unique activity in modern cybersecurity world.
-The main goal of #FRD is to increase of cybersecurity of Ukraine.
+The main goal of #FRD is to increase cybersecurity level in Ukraine.
 However Ukrainian cyber activists used controversial methods to get this goal publishing indicators of low level of cyber protection in Governmental institutions and critical infrastructure objects.
 What was right/wrong in #FRD and how it influenced on national cybersecurity?
 This is the matter of the research.